Undergraduate Study in Urban and Regional Studies

 - Have an Exit Project Advisor on file by the end of the first year.
 Failure to meet this deadline may result in an enrollment and/or registration hold on your record until the Exit Project Advisor is officially recorded.

-- Have an Exit Project Minor Advisor on file by the end of the third semester.
+- Have an Exit Project Minor Advisor on file by October 15th of your second year.
 Failure to meet this deadline may result in an enrollment and/or registration hold on your record until the Exit Project Minor Advisor is officially recorded.

 - Complete the Exit Project requirement by submitting an acceptable research paper, professional report, or thesis paper (two bound copies submitted to the graduate field coordinator).